prundeanualin/PacMan/docs/uml/use_case.md

 - If this is the last pellet, the 'Win Game' case is also applicable.

 #### Increase Score:
-If the 'Collide with Pellet' use case is applicable, the players score is increased by a predefined amount (eg. 10).
+If the 'Collide with Pellet' use case is applicable, the player's score is increased by a predefined amount (eg. 10).

 #### Win Game:
-- If the last Pellet was collided with by the player, the game is won and the player is notified of this, and the 'End Game' use case is applicable.
+- If the player collides with the last pellet on the board, the game is won and the player is notified of this, and the 'End Game' use case is applicable.

 #### End Game:
-- If the game is either lost or won, the player can no longer move, nor do the ghosts, and the 'View Leaderboard' use case is applicable.
+- If the game is either lost or won, the player and ghosts can no longer move, and the 'View Leaderboard' use case is applicable.

 #### View Leaderboard:
-- If the game is ended, the player is shown the top 5 scores that were achieved, along with a name.
+- If the game is ended, the player is shown the top 5 scores that were achieved, along with the names of the user's those scores belong to.
 - The 'Save Score' use case is applicable

 #### Save Score